gofore/angular-basic-training/angular2-fundamentals/README.md

 # Services

-- Application-wide singletons*
+- Application-wide singletons (we'll come back to this later)
 - Can be injected to any component
 - Examples:
   - `UserService`
   - `BackendService`

----
-`*` Actually injector-wide singletons

 ---